Lora Reinbold: Promotion of COVID-19 disinformation and opposition to COVID-19 health measures

-Reinbold has frequently posted COVID-19 misinformation on Facebook, where she promotes the use of hydroxychloroquine and ivermectin and expresses vehement opposition to face-covering and vaccine mandates.
+Reinbold has frequently posted COVID-19 misinformation on Facebook, where she promoted the use of hydroxychloroquine and ivermectin and expresses vehement opposition to face-covering and vaccine mandates.
 In November 2020, Reinbold said that she did not believe clinical evidence in support of masks' effectiveness at preventing the spread of COVID-19.
 She disagreed with Governor Mike Dunleavy, who wrote, "It is lamentable that the good citizens of Eagle River and Chugiak are deprived of meaningful representation by the actions of the person holding the office of Senator."
 He continued, "I will not continue to subject the public resources of the State of Alaska to the mockery of a charade, disguised as public purpose."
 Reinbold has criticized Dunleavy for issuing pandemic-related disaster declarations during a period when the legislature was not in session, and has protested health restrictions imposed by local governments, airlines and the legislature, including mask requirements.

 Reinbold has also had combative exchanges with Alaska's health commissioner.
 As Senate Judiciary Committee chair, she held hearings highlighting testimony from witnesses who questioned masks' usefulness and the consequences of government emergency orders.
 Though the committee had no COVID-19-related legislation before it, the pandemic became a major focus in hearings.

 Despite the recommendations of Alaska health officials who have said that wearing masks and following measures like social distancing help slow the spread of COVID-19, Reinbold has accused Dunleavy's administration of being "wild" about what she termed "these experimental" COVID-19 vaccines and "bragging over 100,000 Alaskans have gotten them", and characterized the administration as seeking disaster declarations in order to get mass vaccination clinics.